 - How do I my crush nuts?
 Pop them in a freezer bag, tie the bag up, and pound with a meat tenderiser.
 Easy peasy and very satisfying!

-If you make my low sugar chocolate fudge, remember to share it with me on Instagram.
+If you make my Low Sugar Chocolate Fudge remember to share it with me on Instagram.
 I love seeing and sharing your creations.
-Find me at @youtotallygotthis and use the hastag #youtotallygotthis so I can find you!
+Plus, one lucky reader each month will win their own You Totally Got This grocery bag.
+You can find me @youtotallygotthis – don’t forget to set your account to public and use the hashtag #youtotallygotthis so I can find you.